mlochbaum/BQN/implementation/perf.md

 Anyway, BQN's dick is pretty fast.
 Compiles its own compiler in a millisecond.
 Builds this whole site—a megabyte or so of markdown—in well under a second.
 Lists the primes under a billion in one second.
 That sort of thing.
 For CBQN right now, performance splits into three major cases:
 - Scalar code, mostly using atoms.
 CBQN is faster than other array languages and on par with lightweight interpreters (not JIT compilers).
 - Flat lists, particularly integers and characters.
 CBQN rarely loses to other array languages, and can beat idiomatic C.
 - Multidimensional arrays.
-CBQN has less optimization, and sometimes falls back to the self-hosted runtime which has implementations using a lot of scalar code.
-These can be slow, but not pathologically so.
+CBQN has less optimization, and can easily drop down to scalar speeds when SIMD code is possible.
+But it's usually fine when the last axis is long, and I'm not sure there _are_ any languages that consistently handle a short last axis well?
+Futhark maybe.

 Currently we aim for high performance on a single CPU core, and are focusing on 64-bit x86 and ARM.
-These both have vector extensions that are always present (SSE2 and NEON respectively); the Singeli build uses these, as well as x86 extensions AVX2 and BMI2 if the architecture specified at compile time includes them.
-Singeli is assumed for the discussion here, as without it there are some slow cases, particularly comparisons.
+These both have vector extensions that are always present (SSE2 and NEON respectively); these are used by default, and for x86 other extensions like AVX2 and BMI2 are used if the architecture specified at compile time includes them.
 CBQN doesn't use additional cores or a GPU for acceleration.

 ## Performance resources

 It's more accurate to say CBQN can be fast, not that it will be fast: it's all about how you use it.
-Definitely ask on the forum if you're having performance troubles so you can improve your technique.
+Definitely ask on the forum if you're struggling with performance so you can improve your technique.

 There are two measurement tools in the [time](../spec/system.md#time) system values. `•MonoTime` is a high-precision timer for performance measurements; you can take a time before and after some operation or section of a program and subtract them to get a time in seconds (a profiling tool to do this automatically would be nice, but we don't have one).
 More convenient for small snippets, `•_timed` returns the time to evaluate `𝔽𝕩`, averaging over `𝕨` runs if given.
 For two-argument functions you can write `w⊸F•_timed x` or `F´•_timed w‿x`.